-Prior to SUNY, Dr. Wang served as acting Assistant Director for Engineering at the National Science Foundation (NSF).
+Before joining SUNY, Dr. Wang served as acting Assistant Director for Engineering at the National Science Foundation (NSF).
 In this role, she led the Engineering Directorate at NSF, managing a funding portfolio of over $900 million dedicated to investments in frontier engineering research, supporting engineering education, and fostering innovation and technology commercialization.
 She previously served as NSF's Deputy Assistant Director for Engineering, overseeing the operation of the Directorate for Engineering and helping to identify and implement research, innovation, and education priorities.
-Previously at NSF, Dr. Wang was the Division Director of Industrial Innovation and Partnerships (IIP) division.
-She joined NSF in June 2009 as a Program Director for the SBIR/STTR Program, focusing on investing in small businesses in the areas of nanotechnology, advanced materials, and manufacturing.

 Dr. Wang began her career at IBM/Hitachi Global Storage Technologies, focusing on research and development of magnetic thin film and carbon overcoat for data storage.
 She holds seven U.S. patents.